Manfred Schaefer: Coaching career

+Legacy

-1999 Schaefer was an inaugural inductee into the Australian Soccer Hall of Fame.
+In 1999 Schaefer was an inaugural inductee into the Australian Soccer Hall of Fame.
 He was invited to the draw for the preliminary qualifying matches for the 2006 FIFA World Cup.

 Schaefer Terrace in the Sydney suburb of Glenwood is named after him.
 His daughter Kim Schaefer played a couple of non-A international matches for the Australia women's national soccer team.

+Death

+On 28 March 2023, it was reported that Schaefer had died at the age of 80.